 To Recline or Not to Recline?
 Pros and Cons of Recliner Sofas

-You’ve added throw pillows.
-Fluffed the base cushions.
-Added a stylish blanket or two.
+You’ve added throw pillows, fluffed the base cushions, and added a stylish blanket or two.
 No matter what you try, however, your old couch just isn’t cutting it anymore, and you’re looking for something new and extremely comfortable.
 Could a reclining sofa be the right choice for you?
 We weigh the pros and cons to help you decide!

 Pros of Recliner Sofas

 We often use the saying, “put your feet up” as a synonym for “relax” or “take a break,” and for good reason!
 Whether you work a desk job hunched over a computer all day or are typically on your feet for extended periods, the action of putting your feet up may take some pressure off your body.

 Though many people believe “sitting is the new smoking,” WebMD reports that standing all day can also cause unnecessary strain on your muscles, joints, and spine.
 However, being in any one position — upright, seated, or lying down — for prolonged periods is generally not advisable, and that’s where a recliner can come in handy.

 As explained by the Ergonomics Health Association, taking a few minutes or an hour of the day to sit back on a reclining sofa can help support back health by alleviating spinal load — the force gravity exerts on your back.
 On the flip side, reclining opens up your hips, which may provide relief from some of the lower back and hip symptoms associated with sitting at a desk all day.